barnacl437/scampages-datamine/archive/type/readme.md

 For subfolder levels preserved from those websites, add a _ (dash) to the end of folder name (such as `terny_`).

+> [!NOTE]
+> nvm that convention.
+I have planned to unsort things into different types to best preserve the original construction of websites.
+Websites are totally, if not mostly, harmless when downloaded and opened, except that there may be malicious js codes that would work omnitempo, but this case is usually rare.